JabRef/abbrv.jabref.org/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A repository of abbreviations for references, e.g., for conferences, journals, and institutes.
+A repository of abbreviations for references, e.g., for journals, conferences, and institutes.

+## Journal abbreviations

-Currently, a number of **[journal lists](journals/)** are offered.
+Currently, a number of journal lists are offered.
+Please check the direcotry [`journals`](journals/) for

+- a list of abbreviations
+- an explanating [`README.md`](journals/REAMDE.md) listing the sources of the csv file.
+For instance, some lists are generated using Python, some are maintained manually.

+## Conference and institute abbreviations

+This is future work.

-## Format of the file
+## Format of the CSV files

 Since October 2019, the data files are in CSV format (using semicolons as separators):